DizzyHSlightlyVoided/DieFledermaus/Class Reference.md

 --------------------------------------------------

 ## Constructor: `public DieFledermausStream(System.IO.Stream stream, System.IO.Compression.CompressionLevel compressionLevel, DieFledermaus.MausEncryptionFormat encryptionFormat, System.Boolean leaveOpen)`
-Creates a new instance in write-mode with the specified compression level and encryption format.
+Creates a new instance in write-mode using DEFLATE with the specified compression level and encryption format.
 * `stream`: The stream to which compressed data will be written.
 * `compressionLevel`: Indicates the compression level of the stream.
-* `encryptionFormat`: Indicates the format of the compression mode.
+* `encryptionFormat`: Indicates the encryption format.
 * `leaveOpen`: `true` to leave open `stream` when the current instance is disposed; `false` to close `stream`.

 ### Exceptions